ade-la-c/ft_irc/ft_irc_docs.md

 Parameters: None
 ```

-Used by operators to shut down the server
+Used by operators to shut down the server.

 * Replies:
 ```